The most popular type of superannuation pension is an account-based pension, which is also the main type of super pension available to retirees.

 A super fund may also be able to pay a superannuation death benefit pension, but this only happens when a fund member dies and the pension is payable to certain dependants of the fund member.
 Not all super funds pay out death benefit pensions, and are more likely to be paid by SMSFs, and older defined benefit funds.
 The capacity to pay a death benefit pension is generally limited to specific dependants, typically a spouse or children dependants (under the age of 18) (for more information see special SuperGuide section Superannuation death benefits and SuperGuide article Superannuation death benefits and the $1.6 million transfer balance cap).

 If a fund member is receiving a super pension, and then subsequently dies, some super funds permit the pre-existing super pension to be reverted to the beneficiary (typically, the fund member’s spouse).
-This type of pension is a reversionary pension, which is slightly different from a death benefit pension (for more information, see SuperGuide articles Death benefits: Is a binding DBN different from a reversionary pension? and Superannuation death benefits and the $1.6 million transfer balance cap).
+This type of pension is a reversionary pension, which is slightly different from a death benefit pension (for more information, see SuperGuide articles Superannuation death benefits: What is a reversionary pension? and Superannuation death benefits and the $1.6 million transfer balance cap).

 For some retirees who started super pensions before September 2007, they may have a full or partial assets-test exempt income stream (gives you access to a greater amount of Age Pension entitlement).
 An assets-test exempt pension are non-commutable lifetime pensions, or non-commutable life expectancy pensions.
 Non-commutable means that the super pension cannot be commuted (converted) into a lump sum.
 Partial assets-test exempt income streams are also known as market-linked pensions or term allocated pensions.
 These types of super pensions have both minimum and maximum payment requirements.